gbif/gbif-doi/README.md

 This project provides [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) services used by the IPT, Portal and Registry web services.
-This library is capable of connecting with either [DataCite](https://www.datacite.org/) or [EZID](http://ezid.cdlib.org/) to assign and manage DOIs, the functionality exposed by this library it's accessible trough the interface [DoiService](/src/main/java/org/gbif/doi/service/DoiService.java), such service provides methods to: resolve, register, reserve, delete and update DOIs and the related metadata.
+This library is capable of connecting with either [DataCite](https://www.datacite.org/) or [EZID](http://ezid.cdlib.org/) to assign and manage DOIs, the functionality exposed by this library is accessible through the interface [DoiService](/src/main/java/org/gbif/doi/service/DoiService.java), which provides methods to: resolve, register, reserve, delete and update DOIs and the related metadata.

 ##To build this project